mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 139 - Business Code in the User Interface/readme.md

 You can't just skip the backend part.

-You should not make it manually because you will forget to do it.
+You should not make it manually because you'll forget to do it.

 # Tags 🏷️